This update of Tucson Audubon Society's Rare Bird Alert for Southeast

 At Patagonia Lake (annotated map: http://goo.gl/GgNvs), #GREATER SCAUP

-and #BLACK-CAPPED GNATCATCHERS all continued along the Birding Trail at the
+CATBIRD all continued along the Birding Trail this week (m.ob.). observers

 SANTA CRUZ FLATS